obonaventure/cnp3/book/transport/tcp.rst

    How to measure the round-trip-time ?

 However, when a data segment is lost, as illustrated in the bottom part of the figure, the measurement is ambiguous as the sender cannot determine whether the received acknowledgement was triggered by the first transmission of segment `123` or its retransmission.
 Using incorrect round-trip-time estimations could lead to incorrect values of the retransmission timeout.
-For this reason, Phil Karn and Craig Partridge proposed in [KP91]_ to ignore the round-trip-time measurements performed during retransmissions.
+For this reason, Phil Karn and Craig Partridge proposed, in [KP91]_, to ignore the round-trip-time measurements performed during retransmissions.

 To avoid this ambiguity in the estimation of the round-trip-time when segments are retransmitted, recent TCP implementations rely on the `timestamp option` defined in :rfc:`1323`.
-This option allows a TCP sender to place two 32 bits timestamps in each TCP segment that it sends.
+This option allows a TCP sender to place two 32 bit timestamps in each TCP segment that it sends.
 The first timestamp, TS Value (`TSval`) is chosen by the sender of the segment.
 It could for example be the current value of its real-time clock [#ftimestamp]_.
 The second value, TS Echo Reply (`TSecr`), is the last `TSval` that was received from the remote host and stored in the :term:`TCB`.
-The figure below shows how the utilization of this timestamp option allows the disembiguate the round-trip-time measurement when there are retransmissions.
+The figure below shows how the utilization of this timestamp option allows for the disambiguation of the round-trip-time measurement when there are retransmissions.

 .. figure:: png/transport-fig-073-c.png
    :align: center
    :scale: 70

-   Disembiguating round-trip-time measurements with the :rfc:`1323` timestamp option
+   Disambiguating round-trip-time measurements with the :rfc:`1323` timestamp option

 Once the round-trip-time measurements have been collected for a given TCP connection, the TCP entity must compute the retransmission timeout.
 As the round-trip-time measurements may change during the lifetime of a connection, the retransmission timeout may also change.
 At the beginning of a connection [#ftcbtouch]_ , the TCP entity that sends a `SYN` segment does not know the round-trip-time to reach the remote host and the initial retransmission timeout is usually set to 3 seconds :rfc:`2988`.